dimarqe/ap-cups-server/README.md

 # ap-cups-server

-The above is an ongoing project for my advanced programming class.
-It was originally being worked on from gitlab but the repo was copied over to github for ease of deployment to our hosting platform, heroku.
+The above is a restful api being done for an ongoing project.
+It was originally being worked on from gitlab but the repo was copied over to github for ease of deployment to the hosting platform, heroku.

 Below is a general description of the project and its requirements